idugalic/serverless-company/README.md

 # [projects](http://idugalic.github.io/projects)/serverless-company [![GitPitch](https://gitpitch.com/assets/badge.svg)](https://gitpitch.com/idugalic/serverless-company/master?grs=github&t=white)

+This project is intended to demonstrate best practices for building a serverless web application with help of [Spring](https://github.com/markfisher/spring-cloud-function) platform.
+Focus is on the Function as a Service or “FaaS”.

 Serverless architectures refer to applications that significantly depend on third-party services (knows as Backend as a Service or "BaaS") or on custom code that's run in ephemeral containers (Function as a Service or "FaaS").
 We will focus on FaaS.

 The best known vendor host is currently [AWS Lambda](https://aws.amazon.com/lambda/).
-AWS Lambda is excelent service and I advise you to try it.
-Here, we will focus on open source solutions with the possibility of a private-cloud infrastructure instalation.

 Important attributes of serverless are: